bpollner/aquap2/README.md

 ## Getting Started
 To install the R-package "aquap2", do a github-install via devtools, in that way all dependencies should get installed as well.

 If you work on a Windows-machine, first download and install [R-tools](https://cran.r-project.org/bin/windows/Rtools/).
+(Re-start the R-session.)

+In the further steps, pay attention to the output of the console.

 If not already done, install the package "devtools" via
 ```